-- Efforts to minimize and avoid adverse effects on the environment have been made throughout the study process while maximizing future safety and economic benefits to the community. - A draft mitigation plan has been prepared to address non-negligible adverse effects which remain after avoidance and minimization. - The PDT has coordinated with environmental resource agencies to better understand environmental context and effects of the proposed action. - NNBFs have been considered and incorporated into the TSP as appropriate to support sustainable solutions for coastal storm risk reduction. - USACE has hosted several public meetings and engagement opportunities to explain the planning and NEPA processes, communicate flood risk reduction measures under consideration, and seek feedback from the community.
+- Efforts to minimize and avoid adverse effects on the environment have been made throughout the study process while maximizing future safety and economic benefits to the community. - A draft mitigation plan has been prepared to address non-negligible adverse effects which remain after avoidance and minimization. - The study team has coordinated with environmental resource agencies to better understand environmental context and effects of the proposed action. - NNBFs have been considered and incorporated into the RP as environmental minimization measures but they are also sustainable solutions for qualitative coastal storm risk reduction benefits.

+USACE has hosted several public meetings and engagement opportunities to explain the planning and NEPA processes, communicate flood risk reduction measures under consideration, and seek feedback from the community.